 Asa Packer was one of those industrial pioneers.
 He built the Lehigh Valley Railroad and controlled a coal mining empire in the mountains of eastern Pennsylvania.
 He knew that a strong national economy depended on more than technical skills.
 It needed, above all, people broadly educated in the liberal arts and sciences — people who could combine practical skills with informed judgments and strong moral self-discipline.
 He kept this in mind when founding and endowing Lehigh University.

 The site that Packer chose for his university was a railroad junction across the Lehigh River from Bethlehem, a community founded in 1741 by Moravian missionaries.
 William Bacon Stevens, Episcopal bishop of the Diocese of Pennsylvania and the first president of the university’s board of trustees, in 1869 described the origin of the university as follows:

 “After conversing with him a little while, and drawing out his large and liberal views, I asked him how much money he proposed to set aside for this institution, when he quietly answered that he deigned to give $500,000.
-At the time of this interview no one in this country, it is believed, had offered in a single sum such an endowment for a literary institution.
+At the time of this interview no one in this country, it is believed, had offered in a single sum such an endowment.
 It was the noblest offering which an American had ever laid on the altar of learning, and more than equaled many royal donations which have carried down the names of kings as patrons of European universities.